hosh0425/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Hossein is a research assistant in RAMP Lab since 2020 under Prof. Kamal Gupta and Prof. Mehran Mehrandezh supervision.
-His research interests are mainly about robotics perception including path planning, machine vision and deep learning.
-His Master thesis is about path planning for an industrial mobile robot in a factory.
+Hossein is a research assistant in Robotics Algorithms and Motion Planning Lab since 2020 under supervision of Prof. Kamal Gupta and Prof. Mehran Mehrandezh.
+My research interests are mainly about robotics perception including path planning, machine vision and deep learning.
+My Master thesis is about path planning for an industrial mobile robot in a factory.

 Hossein got his bachelor in computer engineering at K.N.
 Toosi University of Technology in Iran.
 In KNTU, he was a member of Advanced Robotic and Automated Systems (ARAS) under the supervision of professor Hamid D. Taghirad and a member of computer vision and AI group at MAV team and UGV team in the KN2C robotic team as well.